 Whenever I am sick and I am in need of a little nurturing, movies like these help me to feel a bit less deprived, satiating my desires through the sights, sounds and tastes described therein.

-Here’s my list of the Best Foodie Movies in alphabetical order along with subsections on those with cannabalistic overtones, food documentaries and non-food movies that have great food scenes or food conversations in them.
+Here’s my ever-growing list of Foodie Movies in alphabetical order along with subsections on those with cannabalistic overtones, food documentaries and non-food movies that have great food scenes or food conversations in them.
 This list is a work-in-progress and is by no means exhaustive, feel free to post your own favorites for me to explore and add to the list and the site.

 A Matter of Taste